Top Git interview Questions for Experienced Developer

 8. How do you create a pull request in GitHub?

-Pull requests propose changes from one branch to another and allow for code review.
+Pull requests propose changes and allow for code review before merging.

 9. How do you revert a commit in Git?